Meta-Learning of Structured Task Distributions in Humans and Machines: Embedding structure in a task distribution

-Previous approaches to testing compositionality in machine-learned representations \citep{lake2018generalization, dasgupta2018evaluating} have relied on examining average performance on held-out examples from compositionally structured task distributions.
-However, we argue that this often confounds whether a system has truly acquired compositional structure or whether it is relying on statistical structure that comes about as a consequence of compositional rules.
+Previous approaches to evaluating whether machine-learning systems can extract compositional structure \citep{lake2018generalization, dasgupta2018evaluating} have relied on examining average performance on held-out examples from compositionally structured task distributions.
+However, we argue that this often confounds whether a system has truly internalized this underlying structure or whether it is relying on statistical patterns that come about as a consequence of compositional rules.

-To directly examine whether compositionality is a factor in how humans and meta-learning agents perform this task, we need a control task distribution that is similar in statistical complexity but is not explicitly compositional.
-To this end, we trained a fully connected neural network (3 layers, 49 units each) to learn the conditional distribution of each tile given the all other tiles on the compositional boards.
+To directly examine whether structured reasoning is a factor in how humans and meta-learning agents perform this task, we need a control task distribution that is similar in statistical complexity, by generating one based on those statistics rather than the direct use of the compositional grammar.
+To this end, we trained a fully connected neural network (3 layers, 49 units each) to learn the conditional distribution of each tile given all the other tiles on the compositional boards.
 Note that these conditional distributions contain all the relevant statistical information about the boards.
 We do this by training on an objective inspired by masked language models like BERT \citep{devlin2018bert}.
 The network was given a compositional board with a random tile masked out and trained to reproduce the entire board including the randomly masked tile.
 The loss was binary cross entropy between the predicted and actual masked tiles.
-The network was trained on all possible compositional boards for $10^4$ epochs, training accuracy was $\sim$99\%.
+The network was trained on all possible compositional boards for $10^4$ epochs, and achieved a training accuracy of $\sim$99\%.

 We then sampled boards from these conditionals with Gibbs sampling.
-We started with a grid where each tile is randomly set to red or blue with probability $0.5$.
+We started with a grid in which each tile is randomly set to red or blue with probability $0.5$.
 We then masked out a tile and ran the grid through the network to get the conditional probability of the tile being red given the other tiles, turning the tile red with that probability.
-We repeated this by masking each tile in the 7x7 grid (in a random order) to complete a single Gibbs sweep, and repeat this whole Gibbs sweep 20 times to generate a single sample.
+We repeated this by masking each tile in the $7\times 7$ grid (in a random order) to complete a single Gibbs sweep, and repeated this whole Gibbs sweep 20 times to generate a single sample.
 We refer to the distribution of boards generated this way as the null task distribution.
 Fig. \ref{fig:ising} shows example compositional and null distribution grids.